ademolahh/Blockhead-Documentation/README.md

 The pages here provide guides and technical documentation for Blockhead.
 You can refer to these resources to understand the Blockhead Protocol Smart Contracts and how Oracles are used.

-- Invoice: The smart manages the invoice process
+- Invoice: The smart contract manages the invoice process
-- Escrow: Create unique wallet and stores payment
+- Escrow: Creates unique wallet and stores payment
 - Marketplace Oracle: Its purpose includes delivering invoice data to the smart contracts, determines escrow hold period & post-dispute allocations

 ## Transaction Flow